 Keep the practice sessions short

 Your cat’s attention span is short, and so you can’t keep her interested for long.
 You shouldn’t ask her to do things when you are ready but practice when she is in the mood.
 Don’t force her to do something she isn’t comfortable in.
 All cats have their individual likes and dislikes.
-You must consider those when you train them.
+You must consider those when you train a cat.

 Don’t limit the training sessions to yourself.
 Involve your friends and family members too.
 The cat will learn to interact with other people and become more social.
 Her comfort level with humans and other animals will increase.
 Tell other people how the training works and how you instruct your cat.
 She will get habitual of listening not just you but other people as well.

 Now that you know the thumb rules of how to train a cat, so we will talk about every task individually.